 Before you purchase the extra insurance, check to see if your regular car insurance covers you in a rental car.
 Most policies do, at least for domestic rentals.
 Many credit cards also provide insurance if you pay for your rental with that card.
 Keep in mind that limitations may apply to both types of coverage, and that an accident in a rental car may affect the rates on your existing car insurance policy.
 If you're not comfortable with the risk, purchasing the extra insurance may be worth it.

 Other optional insurance coverages include Personal Accident Insurance (PAI), Personal Effects Coverage (PEC) and Additional Liability Insurance (ALI), which you can purchase from the rental company.
 Again, your best bet is to check your existing policy to see whether you're comfortable with the coverage you already have.

 You will often pay a high premium for returning a car with an empty tank, so you'll probably want to fill up before you return your vehicle.
 However, most car rental companies now offer the option of purchasing a full tank of gas when you first take the car, enabling you to return the car with as much or as little fuel as you wish.

-An extra fee may be charged if a car is returned to a different location than where it was picked up.
+An extra fee may be charged if you return your car to a different location than where you picked it up.
 This fee varies by location and distance.
 In some instances there is no charge specified, but instead the base rate will be higher than it would for a rental that picks up and drops off in the same location.